Izzy1504/NOTIFY_WEB/README.md

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 To learn React, check out the [React documentation](https://reactjs.org/).
+## RUN SERVER
+You have to cd to server and using command npm start to start the server at port:5000
 ### Code Splitting

 This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)